The Hamill House Museum: 1867, 1879

 The Kneisel House is typical of a Georgetown middle-class dwelling during Georgetown's silver boom.
 Constructed circa 1875, this house was built by local merchant Henry Kneisel who opened a bakery and later operated a grocery store, which he ran in partnership with his son-in-law, Emil Anderson.
 Additionally, a hardware business was incorporated in 1918.
 The Kneisel and Anderson store on 6th Street, in business for over one hundred years, has been managed by five generations of the Kneisel and Anderson families.
 Purchased from the family in 1998, the Kneisel House is currently rented by a local family.
 The home's modern use mirrors its historic use while protecting its historic value and integrity.

 The Tucker Rutherford Cottage: 1870s, 1880s, 1890s

-Albert and james Tucker owned this building throughout most of the latter half of the 19th century, probably using it for rental income.
+Albert and James Tucker owned this building throughout most of the latter half of the 19th century, probably using it for rental income.
 The two brothers owned stores in both the northern and southern parts of town, as well as other residential properties.
 The Tucker-Rutherford Cottage is typical in scale and quite representative of the many miners’ homes that were once built throughout the valley.
 Due to poor construction, few of these small wood-frame structures that were so typical of the Clear Creek Valley remain today.
 Donated to HGI in 1976 by Frank E. (Buff) and Mary Lou Rutherford of Georgetown, this house focuses on the simpler, more rustic lifestyle of an everyday miner and his family.
 Limited work has been done on the Tucker-Rutherford Cottage.
-To date, $32,215 has been spent to preserve this important historical cottage.

 The Johnson Log Cabin: circa 1870